Nostrand/data-analysis-projects/README.md

 Description

-This repository serves as a collection of various small data analysis projects.
-Each project focuses on different datasets and explores different aspects of data analysis using different tools and techniques, including the R programming language, Python and SQL.
+This repository serves as a collection of various small-scale data analysis projects.
+Each project focuses on distinct datasets and explores various aspects of data analysis using different tools and techniques, including the R programming language, Python and SQL.

 ## Included Projects: